momentine/momentine.github.io/index.md

 ## about my project

-This collaborative project is on messaging interfaces, specifically on how different levels of typing visibility indicators influence user's perceived workload, reflections and experiences.
+This collaborative project is on messaging interfaces, specifically on how different levels of typing visibility influence user's perceived workload, reflections and experiences.

 ✿ click [here](files/paper.pdf) to see the final report